onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 ### Use interface type instead of the address for type safety

-When a function takes a contract address as an argument, it is better to pass an interface or contract type rather than raw `address`.
-If the function is called elsewhere within the source code, the compiler it will provide additional type safety guarantees.
+When a function takes a contract address as an argument, it is better to pass an interface or contract type rather than a raw `address`.
+If the function is called elsewhere within the source code, the compiler will provide additional type safety guarantees.

 Here we see two alternatives: